 Aren’t Governor Inslee’s Washington State Task Force & the federal CRSO process already on top of the salmon and orca issues?

-Why not just let these two existing projects evaluate options to save these species?
+Why not just let these existing projects carry out other methods to save these species?

-Endangered Snake River salmon and Southern Resident Orcas can’t wait for long-drawn out efforts.
-And they don’t have to because the US Army Corps of Engineers is committed to following the guidance in the current Summary, 2002 Environmental Impact Statement (EIS) as a framework for its actions.
-The EIS includes a comprehensive analysis of alternatives for improving salmon passage.
-Dam breaching was identified as the alternative that would provide the highest probability of meeting salmon survival and recovery criteria (see page 25).
-The US Army Corps took 7 years to complete this report at a cost of $33 million.
+Endangered Snake River salmon and Southern Resident Orcas can’t wait for long-drawn-out efforts.
+And they don’t have to because the US Army Corps of Engineers is committed to following the site- specific guidance in the 2002 Feasibility Study/Environmental Impact Statement (EIS) to breach the dams.
+In this 7 year, 33 million dollar report, dam breaching was identified as the alternative that would provide the highest probability of meeting salmon survival and recovery criteria (see page 25).
 The Corps’ own conclusion: dam breaching is the best way to recover Snake River salmon, a conclusion that remains valid today.
-The evidence is clear, to save money, save salmon and save orcas, breaching must start this year.
-This will also save tax money and save our BPA.
+To save ratepayer and taxpayer money, save salmon, and save orcas, breaching must start this year.

 Why hasn’t the Corps of Engineers acted to breach the dams?

 Lack of regional political leadership to even ask the Corps to breach.
-And, a misguided belief by the public and agencies that further studies and a new Environmental Impact Statement will solve the problem when in fact all it does is kick the can down the road for at least another 5 years.
-25 years have been wasted on studies and failed attempts to mitigate for the damage inflicted by these four dams.
-Instead, strong pressure on the Corps, BPA and the Northwest delegation is urgently needed now before it is too late.
+And, a misguided belief by the public and agencies that further studies, legislation, and a new Environmental Impact Statement will solve the problem when in fact all it does is prolong effective action.
+25 years has been spent trying every other method to recover salmon.
+Strong pressure on the Corps, Bonneville Power Authority, and the Northwest delegation to breach the dams is urgently needed now before it is too late.

-This website was established to provide the truth about these dams and to help us all imagine a brighter future filled with vibrant local economies, abundant fishable wild salmon and steelhead, recovering Southern Resident Orcas, a financially viable Bonneville Power Administration, less taxpayer waste and responsible government stewardship of our resources.
+Dam Sense was established to tell the truth about these dams and to help us all imagine a brighter future filled with vibrant local economies, abundant fishable wild salmon and steelhead, recovering Southern Resident Orcas, a financially viable Bonneville Power Administration, less taxpayer waste, and responsible government stewardship of our resources.
+We are a 501 (c)(3) non-profit organization.